Serverless5GC: Private 5G Core Deployment via a Procedure-as-a-Function Architecture: Introduction

 \section{Introduction}

-The 3GPP 5G Core (5GC) defines a service-based architecture of interconnected Network Functions (NFs).
-Current open-source implementations such as Open5GS~\cite{open5gs} and free5GC~\cite{free5gc} deploy these NFs as long-running processes~\cite{dinhtuan2020frameworks} that consume CPU and memory even when idle.
-This inefficiency is most acute in private 5G deployments, enterprise networks, and emerging markets, where traffic is sporadic and idle periods are common.
+The service-based architecture of the 3GPP 5G Core (5GC) consists of interconnected Network Functions (NFs).
+Existing open-source implementations, including Open5GS~\cite{open5gs} and free5GC~\cite{free5gc}, typically deploy these NFs as persistent, long-running processes~\cite{dinhtuan2020frameworks}.
+Because they draw on CPU and memory resources even when inactive, this deployment model introduces substantial inefficiencies.
+Such resource waste is especially noticeable in private 5G networks, enterprise environments, and emerging markets, where network traffic tends to be intermittent and idle periods are prevalent.

 Serverless computing, or Function-as-a-Service (FaaS), offers an alternative: code executes only in response to events, scaling to zero when idle.
 This model fits the event-driven nature of 3GPP signaling procedures, where operations such as registration, authentication, and session establishment follow well-defined request-response patterns.
-Recent work on procedure-based decomposition~\cite{pp5gs-2023} has shown that reorganizing NFs around control plane procedures reduces inter-NF traffic and simplifies orchestration, but retains always-on deployment models that leave idle-cost inefficiency unaddressed.
+Recent work on procedure-based decomposition~\cite{pp5gs-2023} has shown that reorganizing NFs around control plane procedures reduces inter-NF traffic and simplifies orchestration.
+However, it retains an always-on deployment model, leaving the idle-cost inefficiency unaddressed.